kgalli/search_qd/README.md

 class Blog < ActiveRecord::Base
   search_qd_columns :title, :content
 end

-Blog.search_qd("some text to seach for") # search for 'some text to search for' in title and content column Blog.search_qd("some text to search for", "title") # search for 'some text to search for' in title column Blog.search_qd("some text to search for", "user_name") # search for 'some text to search for' in user_name column
+# search for 'some text to search for' in title and content column
+Blog.search_qd("some text to seach for")
+# search for 'some text to search for' in title column
+Blog.search_qd("some text to search for", ["title"])
+# search for 'some text to search for' in user_name or title column
+Blog.search_qd("some text to search for", ["user_name", "title"])
 ```

 As shown in the example above the search\_qd method expects the search query as a string and a list of columns.
 If no list